Skip to main content

 Posted by Picture of Sam Kendall Sam Kendall

-How can financial services maintain a human touch in their digital customer communications?
-Blending innovation with personalisation, along with using the latest in AI technology, will be key—as will working to innovate within and challenge regulatory requirements.
+How can financial services keep a human touch in digital customer communications?
+Blending innovation with personalisation, using AI thoughtfully, and working within regulatory requirements will all play a part.

-As the financial sector evolves, balancing advanced digital solutions with genuine human interaction is a significant concern.
+As the financial sector evolves, balancing advanced digital solutions with genuine human interaction remains a significant concern.

-We caught up with Ben Hammond, Managing Director of Consulting and Insight at The Lang Cat, to discuss how financial services can humanise digital communications amidst regulatory challenges.
+We spoke with Ben Hammond, Managing Director of Consulting and Insight at The Lang Cat, about how firms can humanise digital communications while meeting regulatory expectations.

 Evolution of Digital Communications in Finance